Jasonnor/th-music-video-generator/README.md

 ## Preview

-The pid below title is Pixiv ID, and you can visit https://www.pixiv.net/member_illust.php?mode=medium&illust_id=pid to see source image.
-The vid is Youtube ID, visit https://youtu.be/vid to watch source video.
+The pid below title is Pixiv ID, and the vid is Youtube ID.
+You can click them to visit source of image/video! 😉

 ### Tablet
 ![image01](images/demo/image01.png)